elastic/apm/docs/agents/agent-development.md

 If an agent doesn't report the `outcome` (or reports `null`), the APM Server sets the outcome to `"unknown"`.

 - `"failure"`: Indicates that this transaction describes a failed result. \
-  Note that client errors don't fall into this category as they are not an error from the perspective of the server.
+  Note that client errors (such as HTTP 4xx) don't fall into this category as they are not an error from the perspective of the server.
 - `"success"`: Indicates that this transaction describes a successful result.
 - `"unknown"`: Indicates that there's no information about the outcome.
   This is the default value that applies when an outcome has not been set explicitly.